torsday/old_devBC_notes/Rails/Automated Testing/README.md

 ## Unit Tests

-Unit tests are the bread and butter of testing.
-These little guys tell us that our code is operating as expected no matter what we throw at it.
+Unit tests make assertions that validate data going into a method and data coming out.
+They validate success as well as failure conditions.
+Essentially, they tell us that our code is operating as expected no matter what we throw at it.
 They are often closely paired to a model and follow a pattern like so:

 - /app/models/user.rb contains methods like:
     - def first_name